FreeeUp CEO Nathan Hirsch was on another great podcast recently, eCommerce Evolution with Brett Curry.

 Nathan: Yeah, I mean, depending on where you are on your business, if you’ve never hired before or you’ve hired before and had bad experiences, or you’re just so busy that you don’t have the time to hire, you have to commit yourself to hiring.
 You’re going to be limited.
 At some point you’re going to hit that ceiling where you just can’t go further without hiring.
 And whether you’re trying to build a lifestyle business where you have more time for your friends and family, or whether you’re trying to become the next Google and Apple of the world, hiring is the way to make that happen and making smart hires is the key.

 Brett: One hundred percent agree.
-It can be a nightmare, but it can also be really fun to build a group of workers.
-I remember when we referred my business partner Chris, I first shifted and thought, OK, rather than just having couple of people, we need to build a group of skilled workers.
+It can be a nightmare, but it can also be really fun to build a group of freelancers.
+I remember when we referred my business partner Chris, I first shifted and thought, OK, rather than just having couple of people, we need to build a group of skilled freelancers.
 And so making that initial shift was tricky, but it does free you up and you could do so much more, and you really become a business when you have hired a good group, right?

-But one of the other things I mentioned is, when you give them the right worker, it is amazing, right?
+But one of the other things I mentioned is, when you give them the right freelancer, it is amazing, right?
 You get someone who thinks proactively, and maybe they’ve got a little bit of experience and they’re owning this one piece of the process, this one area of the business.
 It is totally liberating.
 They should bring things to the table that you never would have thought, I would never have the time to do.
 It can change your business.

-And also, I want to mention what you brought up before that I think is worth underscoring, is you have a tendency -we used to do this all the time where you find that one worker who’s really good and you just think “geez, just load them up, let’s have them do everything.
+And also, I want to mention what you brought up before that I think is worth underscoring, is you have a tendency -we used to do this all the time where you find that one freelancer who’s really good and you just think “geez, just load them up, let’s have them do everything.
 Let’s have some do customer service and marketing and fulfillment, and all that.
-We had a worker, long-time worker, she’s still with us, been with us almost from the beginning, but she said, ” you know guys, it’s almost like you’re a kid that finds a toy that you really like to play with, and you play with it until you break it.”
+We had a freelancer, long-time freelancer, she’s still with us, been with us almost from the beginning, but she said, ” you know guys, it’s almost like you’re a kid that finds a toy that you really like to play with, and you play with it until you break it.”
 I was like, “yeah, it’s probably true.”
 So building out that process is something you guys can even help with that too where you’re saying “OK, we need to own this piece, this process.
 So let’s find the perfect person, let’s get them in place, let’s give them what they need to succeed and then, let’s go from there.”

 Nathan: Absolutely.
 You’ll also lose all your leverage too, right?
 Once they have access to the keys to everything, they’re irreplaceable, you have to give them everything they want and they can walk out the door and take everything with them.
 So kind of lose all the power as you have as the employer.